JJLongoria/aura-helper-ignore/README.md

   - [**onStartProcessType(callback)**](#onstartprocesstypecallback)

+    Method to set the callback function to handle the event Start Process Metadata Type to handle the ignore progress

   - [**onEndProcessType(callback)**](#onendprocesstypecallback)

+    Method to set the callback function to handle the event End Process Metadata Type to handle the ignore progress

   - [**setIgnoreFile(ignoreFile)**](#setignorefileignorefile)

+    Method to set the ignore file to ignore the metadata types

   - [**setTypesToIgnore(typesToIgnore)**](#settypestoignoretypestoignore)

+    Method to set the Metadata JSON Object or Metadata JSON file path to process

   - [**removeData(remove)**](#removedataremove)

+    Method to set if remove metadata from Metadata Object or only unselect it

   - [**setCompress(compress)**](#setcompresscompress)

+    Method to set if compress the affected XML Files when the ignore project metadata

   - [**setSortOrder(sortOrder)**](#setsortordersortorder)

+    Method to set the sort order for the XML Elements when compress the files

   - [**sortSimpleFirst()**](#sortsimplefirst)

+    Method to set Simple XML Elements first as sort order (simpleFirst)

   - [**sortComplexFirst()**](#sortcomplexfirst)

+    Method to set Complex XML Elements first as sort order (complexFirst)

   - [**sortAlphabetAsc()**](#sortalphabetasc)

+    Method to set Alphabet Asc as sort order (alphabetAsc)

   - [**sortAlphabetDesc()**](#sortalphabetdesc)

+    Method to set Alphabet Desc as sort order (alphabetDesc)

   - [**ignoreMetadata(metadataOrPath)**](#ignoremetadatametadataorpath)